wgsscapstone/dh-topic-models/README.md

 ### Step 3: Install R packages

+If you already did this when installing R, skip this step.

 Now, we need to install several add-ons to the R language.
 We can do this from within R. Open the program.
 Then, copy and paste the following lines one by one into the R terminal: